balfej3/2017-CA326-jbalfe-irishmadesimple/functional_spec/func_spec.md

 ### **1.1 Overview**

-Our product is an Android app to aid primary school children in completing their Irish homework.
+Our product is an Android app to aid primary school children in completing their language homework.
+It will be designed to take text input in a language and intelligently generate exercises based on this.
+In this functional specification we have used Irish as the example language.
+The final product will be generic and could easily be used for other languages.
 Children will have a clearer understanding of exactly what is expected of them after their first attempt at each exercise.

 Teachers, kids and parents have requested product such as this to help primary schools nation wide.
-The product is expected to be used alongside Bun go Barr and Ceartlitriu which are the main Irish books used nation wide.
 The product will have all the different categories of exercises such as

 * Word searches